EASY Hummingbird Nectar Recipe (only TWO ingredients)

 Don’t let your nectar spoil, rot, or become moldy!
 Old and gross food discourages the hummingbirds you worked hard to attract from visiting again.
 The hummers will quickly move on to other food sources, negating potentially months of hard work and patience.
 Once you have earned their trust, you will need to work hard to keep it!

-6. Can I use honey in the nectar recipe?
+#6.
+Can I use honey in a hummingbird nectar recipe?

-If hummingbirds feed on rotten nectar, it can lead to a deadly infection that makes their tongue swell.
-It makes their tongue so large that they have trouble even fitting it back into their bill.
+If hummingbirds feed on rotten nectar, it can lead to a deadly infection that makes their tongues swell.
+In fact, it makes their tongue so large that they have trouble fitting it back into their bill.
 Unfortunately, this sickness almost always leads to a slow death.

-And if your still not convinced, think about this fact:
+And if you’re still not convinced, think about this fact:

 I asked this question the first time I made nectar at home and realized that hummingbird nectar is basically a fancy name for sugar water!
 There had to be something of substance they also ate to supplement their diet?